 If you have a passion for cars, you might be wondering, “What do I need to be an automotive technician?”

 Cars are becoming increasingly complex.
-As a result, what it takes to qualify as an automotive technician is changing.
+As a result, what it takes to qualify for an auto tech job is changing.
 For example, technicians must possess the knowledge and skills to fix the complex electrical systems that help power today’s cars and trucks.

-There are several different paths to become a technician.
+There are several different paths you can take to pursue auto mechanic employment opportunities.
 One is to attend a trade school like UTI.
-The 51-week Automotive Technology program at UTI is designed to prepare you for a career as an automotive technician.
-As you move through your training, you learn by doing as you take on the maintenance and repair of both import and domestic autos.
-You’ll work on everything from simple engine systems to power and performance machines.
+The 51-week Automotive Technology program at UTI is designed to prepare you for a career as an automotive technician.7 As you move through your training, you learn by doing as you take on the maintenance and repair of both import and domestic autos.18 You’ll train on everything from simple engine systems to power and performance machines.

 UTI’s industry connections give students access to state-of-the-industry tools and technology that are being used by technicians in the field.
 These relationships also provide students with access to companies that hire entry-level positions in the automotive industry.

-Additionally, UTI graduates are well-prepared to complete ASE examinations and can substitute their training for one of the two years of work experience required to become ASE Certified.16 After completing the core program, UTI students can also increase their skill sets by completing an MSAT program to gain specialized knowledge on vehicles from leading brands.
+Additionally, UTI graduates are well-prepared to complete ASE examinations and can substitute their training for one of the two years of work experience required to become ASE Certified.
+After completing the core program, UTI students can also increase their skill sets by completing an MSAT program to gain specialized knowledge on vehicles from leading manufacturers.

-After completing a student-paid or manufacturer-paid MSAT, you may be able to secure employment with the brand you trained on after graduation.
+After completing a student-paid or manufacturer-paid MSAT, graduates may be able to secure employment with the brand they trained on after graduation.
 Now is an exciting time to pursue a career in the automotive industry.
 If this career sounds like the right fit for you, there’s no better time than now to start your automotive technician training!

 Let UTI Train You for a Career in the Automotive Industry